theluqmn/blog/index.md

 Howdy!
 I am **Luqman** (also goes by **luq**), a 15 year old software developer, business analyst, tech enthusiast and student.
 I wrote this blog to share the knowledge and ideas that god has bestowed upon me, for others to learn from, discover and make use of.
 Yes, the **entire thing is written using markdown**.
 No HTML, CSS, or even JavaScript, because I am yet to learn frontend development.

-Have any suggestions or feedback?
+Have any suggestions, feedback or requests?
 Reach me on [X (formerly Twitter)](https://x.com/theluqmn) or [Instagram](https://instagram.com/theluqmn).
 All contents, assets and sources on my blog are open-source, and can be accessed on the GitHub [repository](https://github.com/theluqmn/blog)!

 ## Featured post